This may be the most important gardening article you will read.

 One of the most important keys to success in your garden is to use the right soil.
 Unfortunately there are a lot of bad choices readily available in every big box retailer, grocery store and etc. as spring comes rolling around.
 These are not the places to be buying your garden supplies if you want success.
 Your local garden center, where they are actually growing thousands, if not millions of flowers and plants from seed are the ones to talk to about what soil to use.
 I assure you that those of us who are actual growers are not buying the big box store brand potting soils...and neither should you if you want a beautiful display this year.

 So how important is the soil that you use?
 VERY, very important!

 Imagine going and buying a brand new car and filling the gas tank up with whatever was cheapest at the pump; diesel, fuel oil, kerosene, etc. Wouldn't the performance of that vehicle be severely hampered?
 Yes, and it would be ridiculous to expect anything different.
 So are your plants and flowers when you use cheap, nutrient deficient soil.

 The very first question we have for a customer who has growing troubles is "What kind of soil are you using?"
 They reply usually with "Oh, I use national brand X that I bought at big box store X, it was only $4.99 for a big bag."
 Your flowers will never perform if you use cheap, nutrient deficient soil.
-In fact we have seen countless times where our greenhouse customers bought our flowers and then potted them up in a cheap brand X soil and guess what?
+In fact we have seen countless times where our greenhouse customers bought our flowers and then potted them up in a popular name brand X soil and guess what?
 Weeks and months later that plant hasn't even rooted into the soil.
 Why?
 There weren't any nutrients for the roots to go and find.
 You can literally pluck a plant right out of the soil because the root system never grew, and the plant never did anything.
 We've seen it hundreds of times.